Integral yoga: Psychicisation

 Psychicisation is a turn inward, so that one realises the psychic being, the psychic personality or Divine Soul, in the core of one's being.
 The Divine Soul serves as a spiritual Guide in the yoga, and enables one to transform the outer being.
 It may also help avoid the dangers of the spiritual path.
 There is an intermediate zone, a dangerous and misleading transitional spiritual and pseudospiritual region between the ordinary consciousness and true spiritual realisation.

 Psychisiation consists of three methods.
 In "consecration" one opens oneself to the Force before engaging in an activity.
 "Moving to the Depths" (or "concentration") is a movement away from the surface existence to a deeper existence within.
 "Surrender" means offering all one's work, one's life to the Divine Force and Intent.
 Guided by the evolving divine soul within, the sadhak moves away from ego, ignorance, finiteness, and the limitations of the outer being.
 It is thanks to this guidance by the Divine Soul that the sadhak can avoid the pitfalls of the spiritual path.

 Spiritualisation

 As a result of the Psychicisation, light, peace, and power descend into the body, transforming all of its parts, physical, vital, and mental.
 This is the Spiritual transformation, or Spiritualisation, the concretisation of the larger spiritual consciousness.
-It is equivalent to "enlightenment", as found in Vedanta and Buddhism.